 Brightly colored drinks were all the rage in the 80s, so it’s no wonder that blue curacao was such a popular ingredient.
 The liqueur is orange flavored, but has a deep blue color, making it a fun cocktail choice.

 One classic 80s choice is the blue lagoon, which combines blue curacao, vodka, and lemonade.
 Some versions switch it up slightly by using lime juice and lemon-lime soda.
-Either way though, you get a light blue drink that’s still popular today.
+Either way though, you get a light blue tropical drink that’s still popular today.

 The blue lagoon is just one example.
 There are countless other blue curacao cocktails out there, with bartenders often experimenting to make their own.